Once set up, visitors will be able to subscribe to your event calendar by email using Event Calendar Newsletter Pro!

 Click on the box under Feed URL and copy it (Cmd+C on a Mac, Ctrl-C on Windows, or right-click and choose Copy).

-Enter a name for your campaign (internal only for your reference), select your list from the dropdown, and click Begin
+Enter a name for your campaign (internal only for your reference), select your list or "Audience" from the dropdown (if you just created a brand new account, you'll have a default one with just you in it), and click Begin.

 In the RSS feed URL box, paste in the Feed URL of the Saved Template you copied at the beginning of this section.
 Select "Every Week", the day and the time you'd like to send the mailing.
 Also check Resize RSS feed images to fit template then, click Next in the bottom-right corner of the browser.

-On the next screen, confirm the List to send to and click Next.
+On the next screen, confirm the Audience to send to and click Next.